 A popular way to get from Bangkok to Nong Khai is by train, and, as with many rail journeys in Thailand, it’s relatively inexpensive for travelers on a budget.
 Thai Railways operates the trains on this route, and you will have several different departure times to choose from, as well as several different carriage options.

-Leaving from Hua Lamphong in Bangkok, you could choose a daytime trip, or an overnight one.
-Daytime trains depart at 08:20, and are scheduled to take around 9 hours and 25 minutes, and there are advantages and disadvantages to choosing this option.
-The advantage is that because you are traveling in daylight hours, you will get to see miles upon miles of the beautiful Thai countryside that you might not ever get the chance to otherwise see.
-The train arrives in Nong Khai around 17:45 so you’ll be in the city in time to check in to a hotel and enjoy a leisurely dinner.
-2nd Class seats with air conditioning can be bought for this particular train, and because you’re only buying a seat and not a sleeper cabin, the price is really very affordable.
+Leaving from Krung Thep Aphiwat Central Terminal in Bangkok, you could choose a daytime trip.
+The train departs at 08:45, and is scheduled to take around 8 hours and 45 minutes, offering advantages and disadvantages.
+The advantage is that you are traveling in daylight hours, hence you will get to see miles upon miles of the beautiful Thai countryside, a sight you might not otherwise get the chance to see.
+The train arrives in Nong Khai around 17:30, so you’ll arrive in the city just in time to check in to a hotel and enjoy a leisurely dinner.
+2nd Class seats with air conditioning can be bought for this particular train, and because you’re only buying a seat and not a sleeper cabin, the price is very affordable.

 There are also two overnight trains that you could choose.
 Traveling overnight means that you don’t get to see that beautiful passing scenery, but you will arrive in Nong Khai the next morning, ready for a day of sightseeing.
-The drawback is that both overnight trains arrive very early in the morning – from Bangkok at 18:35 arrives at 04:15, and the 20:00 train arrives at 06:45 so this could well be too early to start sightseeing, and too early to check into a hotel, if that’s what you’re planning to do.
+The drawback is that both overnight trains arrive very early in the morning – from Bangkok at 20:25 arrives at 06:25, and the 21:25 train arrives at 07:55 so this could well be a little early to start sightseeing, and too early to check into a hotel, if that’s what you’re planning to do.
 But, if you buy a ticket for a sleeper cabin you will hopefully have had some rest, and it could be argued that you haven’t wasted a day by traveling or had to spend extra money on a hotel room.
 Of course, sleeper cabins are more expensive than a standard seat on the train, so if you are trying to stick to a budget it’s worth researching all the different options.